whole-tale/dashboard/README.md

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

+Running using the test Dev Environment:

+*  ember s --environment=test-dev

+Running using the production Environment:
+*  ember s --environment=production

 ### Authentication

 Girder does not issue cookies for localhost.
 To authenticate on localhost, you will need to first log into https://girder.wholetale.org/ and then copy the cookie locally.